CSchoel/arbitrary-but-fixed/_posts/2023-02-09-ai-explained-measuring-performance.md

 ---
 layout: post
 title: 'AI for laypersons: Measuring classification performance'
 description: In this post you will learn how to measure the performance of an AI that classifies text or images into categories.
 categories:
 - AI for laypersons
 tags:
 - artificial intelligence
 - machine learning
+date: 2023-02-09 20:40 +0100
 ---
 <!--
 - Performance metrics